 And that’s the thing.
 If you get yourself settled into the Trailblazer community and get to know the place, pretty soon, you’ll be in a position where you start making some real friends.
 And having friends and contacts on Trailblazer is another way to ensure your prepared for a certification exam.

 Within the Trailblazer community, there are several special groups you can join that will offer you support and help.
-Get involved, and find a group that are focused on sharing studying for a certification.
+Get involved, and find a group that is focused on sharing studying for a certification.
 Soon, you’ll be part of a group that can share tips and advice, and even just moan about how tough the whole thing is.

 The best thing about study groups on Trailblazer is the sense of support.
 You are sure to find someone who is going through the same challenges you are, and this can only help with the preparation process for the certification.